Episode one, introduction.

 Stage Five - Paint, Assembly, Finishes

 This final stage could be years away.
-Depends on my motivation level.
+Depends on my motivation level and if the car sells before this stage.
 It might be a satin black rat rod finish or a glossy paint job, haven't decided.
 I might want a bunch of new shiny parts or refurbish the old parts.
 This category is the least-defined and hardest to estimate.
 This might be north of $5,000 as well.

 At this writing I have completed Stage Three.
 Somewhere in the middle of all this I'm hoping to sell the car.
 But if it doesn't sell my objective would likely be to make the car a runner.
 That will require an engine and transmission, radiator, exhaust, wiring, brakes, steering, windshield, and tires among other things.
 If the car is in primer and actually runs, well, that might be a powerful motivator for a potential purchaser.